echkon/darkmatter/README.md

 ## Contents

-- `N4, N9` – Optimization results of the Cramér–Rao bounds (CRBs) for four- and nine-qubit networks.
-- `contour` - Contour plots.
-- `bayesian` – Bayesian inference results: posterior distributions of the DM-induced phase shifts.
-- `noise` – Robustness analysis under local dephasing noise.
+- `fig2` – Data and python plot for fig2.
+- `fig3` – Data and python plot for fig3.
+- `fig4` – Data and python plot for fig4.
+- `fig5` – Data and python plot for fig5.
+- `fig6` – Data and python plot for fig6.

 ---